Paul-Anderson2/leaflet-challenge/README.md

 For this challenge, I used the 'past 30 days with magnitude of 1+ earthquake data : https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_month.geojson

 I also chose to highlight the tectonic plates in black to help show the relationship betwen the locations of the plates and the location of the earthquakes.
 Noted that the vast majority of 1+ magnitude earthquakes have a depth of less than 10 feet.
-Deeper quakes only seem to occur right along the faultines, and these are generally of magnitude as well.
+Deeper quakes only seem to occur right along the faultines, and these are generally of higher magnitude as well.